Gastroesophageal reflux disease and heartburn

 - After a person swallows, the LES opens to let food enter the stomach.
-It then closes immediately to prevent regurgitation of the stomach contents, including gastric acid.
+It then closes immediately to prevent regurgitation of the stomach's contents, including gastric acid.

 - The LES maintains this pressure barrier until food is swallowed again.

-Click the icon to see an image of the stomach.
+Click the icon to view an image of the stomach.

 If the pressure barrier is not enough to prevent regurgitation and acid backs up (reflux), peristaltic action of the esophagus serves as an additional defense mechanism, pushing the backed-up contents back down into the stomach.